Back to all articles

 Purpose-Built PLC Agents

-This gap in general AI capability has led to the rise of specialized industrial AI agents.
-These tools, like PLC Copilot, are built using a hybrid approach: they leverage the massive reasoning power of fine-tuned models but add an industrial knowledge base and a guardrail layer specifically for controls engineers.
+This gap in general AI capability has led to specialized industrial agents.
+Tools like PLC Copilot combine large-model reasoning with an industrial knowledge layer and guardrails for controls engineers.

 How to Choose the Right Tool for Your Workflow